lwaldron/bios1/README.md

 # Code for CUNY SPH Applied Biostatistics I

-This repository provides code for lectures, labs, etc. See:
+This repository provides code for lectures, labs, etc for CUNY SPH Applied Biostatistics I. There is a [source GitHub repository](https://github.com/lwaldron/bios1) and [this website](https://lwaldron.github.io/bios1/) where the "articles" in the vignettes directory are shown in compiled form.

-* <https://lwaldron.github.io/bios1/> for compiled html versions of code found in the "vignettes" directory.
-* <https://github.com/lwaldron/bios1> for source GitHub repository.